Photograph: Boston’s Copley Library.

 Introduction

-Our Theology from Nicaea Study Guide shares some material with the section of our website on God’s Goodness.
-However, God’s Goodness explores God’s Triune nature in the biblical story and in our understanding as we respond to God.
-The Theology from Nicaea Study Guide introduces the beginner to the Nicene Creed and also engages the experienced student of theology.
-It highlights the split between East and West starting with Augustine of Hippo.
+While this Study Guide shares some material with the section of our website on God’s Goodness, there are some differences.
+God’s Goodness explores God’s Triune nature in the biblical story, and how we respond to God.
+The Theology from Nicaea Study Guide highlights the meaning of the Nicene Creed and the split between Eastern and Western Christian traditions, starting with Augustine of Hippo.